sbernard1129/9-19-20-mini-study/README.md

 > Background

 Betterment is an investment companies founded in 2008 that primarily focuses on managing portfolios for retail and professional investors, but also offers checking/savings accounts.
 It is an alternative to traditonal human investor advisors that work in brick-and-mortar banks such as Wells Fargo and US Bank using "robo-advisors".
-Some other compitors in the robo-advisor space includes Personal Capital (founded in 2009) and Wealthfront (founded in 2008).
+Some other competitors in the robo-advisor space includes Personal Capital (founded in 2009) and Wealthfront (founded in 2008).
 Betterment leads their competitors in funding with ~$275 million raised and manages $22 billion assets as of March 2020.

 > Technology & FinTech Uses